 Graduate students are required to maintain a cumulative GPA of 3.0 or better.
-If a student's cumulative GPA falls below 3.0, then he or she will be placed on academic warning.
-Students placed on academic warning must earn a 3.0 GPA in their graduate-level classes in subsequent semesters, until the cumulative GPA is 3.0 or better.
+If a student's cumulative GPA falls below 3.0, then the student will be placed on Academic Warning.
+Students placed on Academic Warning must earn a 3.0 GPA in their graduate-level classes in subsequent semesters, until the cumulative GPA is 3.0 or better.
 Students who fail to attain a 3.0 in graduate-level classes during the warning period will be academically terminated.
-Terminated students may apply for re-admission after a 12-month suspension.
+Terminated students may apply for readmission after a 12-month period.